oleks/eduroam-wpa_supplicant/README.md

 (i.e., the tool that can make sure your wireless connection is secure).
 Most Linux-based networking managers use `wpa_supplicant` behind the scenes.
 Of course, `wpa_supplicant` has a command-line interface, and it is fairly straight-forward to exert grand control over your configuration.
+(There are no cartoons about `wpa_supplicant` ☹.)

 To this end, it is a shame that [the generic eduroam web-site](www.eduroam.org) seemingly (i.e., correct me if I'm wrong) offers no documentation on how to set